sigsum/log-go/doc/failover.md

 witnesses are expected to refuse to cosign the log.

 TODO: This is unsatisfactory.
-One possible improvement is to start the promoted in a mode where it either advertises it's initial tree head (since this is what the primary had published or was about to published at the taime it failed) or no tree head at all, until new secondary has caught up.
+One possible improvement is to start the promoted in a mode where it either advertises its initial tree head (since this is what the primary had published or was about to published at the taime it failed) or no tree head at all, until new secondary has caught up.